MorphiaOrg/morphia/Roadmap.md

 * **Removal of modules**.
 As of 2.0 there will only be the core module.
 Modules such as `entityscanner-plug` and `logging-slf4j` have not seen any updates or apparent use in quite some time.
 The entity scanner code was only ever half implemented and the logging code is vestigial at best.
 2.0 will leverage slf4j directly internally and users can choose whatever logging implementation they would like.
-Any dependence on `xyz.morphia.logging.Logger` will need to be updated after 2.0.
+Any dependence on `dev.morphia.logging.Logger` will need to be updated after 2.0.
 Steps should be taken now to migrate away from these types now.

 # 2.1.0